Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Applications: Ordinary GW invariants, Hurwitz numbers, and mirror symmetry

 \subsection{Tropical Hurwitz numbers}

-We next interpret Hurwitz numbers \cite{Hu} for target $\bb{P}^1$ in terms of descendant log/tropical Gromov-Witten counts.
-A descendant Gromov-Witten theoretic interpretation for cases not ramified over $0$ and $\infty$ was previously given in \cite{Pan2}, but the presence of log invariants allows us to extend to cases with such ramification.
-The tropical version is due to \cite{CJM}, but the connection between the tropical and Gromov-Witten interpretations is new.
+As an example in dimension one, we next interpret Hurwitz numbers \cite{Hu} for target $\bb{P}^1$ in terms of descendant log/tropical Gromov-Witten counts similar to \cite{CJM,CJMR}.
+A descendant Gromov-Witten theoretic interpretation for cases not ramified over $0$ and $\infty$ was previously given in \cite{Pan2}.

 \begin{dfn} Let $\alpha=[a_1+\ldots+a_{\ell_1}=d]$ and $\beta=[b_1+\ldots+b_{\ell_2}=d]$ be two ordered partitions of $d>0$.
 The {\bf double Hurwitz number} $H_{g,d}(m,\alpha,\beta)$ is defined as follows: Let $\{p_1,\ldots,p_m\}$ be a generically specified collection of points in $\bb{P}^1$.
 Then $H_{g,d}(m,\alpha,\beta)$ is defined to be the number of degree $d$ marked covers $\pi:(C,y_1^0,\ldots,y_{\ell_1}^0,y_1^{\infty},\ldots,y_{\ell_2}^{\infty})\rar \bb{P}^1$, up to isomorphism, such that: \begin{itemize} \item $C$ is a smooth connected curve of genus $g$, \item $\pi$ is unramified over $\bb{P}^1 \setminus \{0,\infty,p_1,\ldots,p_m\}$, \item $\pi$ is simply ramified over $p_i$ for each $i=1,\ldots,m$. \item For each $i=1,\ldots,\ell_1$, $\pi$ is ramified over $0$ at $y_i^0$ to order $a_i$.
 Similarly, for each $j=1,\ldots,\ell_2$, $\pi$ is ramified over $\infty$ at $y^{\infty}_j$ to order $b_j$. \end{itemize} The count is weighted by $\frac1{\Aut(\pi)}$.
 Note that $H_{g,d}(m,\alpha,\beta)\neq 0$ implies by the Riemann-Hurwitz theorem that